Olexander11/Image-Optimizer-Web-Client/README.md

 # Image-Optimizer-Web-Client
 Myself study progects

-This is a Windows desktop client app for optimize images fle be using kraken.io API
+This is a Windows desktop client app for optimize images file be using kraken.io API